catbirdseatio/network/README.md

 See it live: [network.catbirdseat.io](https://network.catbirdseat.io) Video Demo: [YouTube](https://youtu.be/-sOrSYxr9Rk)

+## Python

+The backend API, login, registration, and home pages are served by the [Django Framework](https://www.djangoproject.com/) and [Django Rest Framework](https://www.django-rest-framework.org/).
+The javascript frontend is sent with the static files.

 ## Javascript

 This project's javascript is bundled using the Webpack 5 module bundler.
+The user interface was built with the [React Library](https://react.dev/).
+Individual pages were built with components and displayed onto the screen.

 ## Installation
 Be sure to have Python 3.11 an Node 20+ installed.